skybrud/Skybrud.Umbraco.Redirects/README.md

 ```

 With the example above, the tab will only be visible to admins.
 If you remove the `<access>` element, all your users will be able to see the tab.

+The dashboard will list all redirects - for content, media and custom URLs.

 ## Screenshots